 Engagement rings are a big deal.
 But they haven’t always been.
 They haven’t always been associated with diamonds either.
 So what made us switch from the notion of emotion to measurement of investment when it comes to professing true love?
-How much should we really be spending on an engagement ring?
+How much should I spend on an engagement ring?

 A brief history of engagement rings